josh-collinsworth/joco-gridsome/src/projects/color-converter.md

 featuredMedia: projects/vue-color-converter.png
 link: https://codepen.io/joshuajcollinsworth/pen/mdJmBQz
 category: code
+tags: [app, vue]
+summary: An app for converting colors between RGB(A) and hexadecimal.
 ---

 A tool to convert RGB and hexadecimal color values (with or without alpha) back and forth, with automatic detection and a fairly forgiving format.